miss-riss/menu-telegramm-bot/README.md

 After that, you will have the option to calculate the following lists:

-Red List (stop list) contains all the dishes that lack at least one ingredient, preventing the preparation of the dish.
+Red List (stop list) contains all the dishes that lack at least one ingredient, preventing the workpiece of the dish.
 Green List (available for cooking list) contains all the dishes for which the ingredients are definitely available.
 Yellow List (waiting list) contains all other dishes for which there is insufficient information to classify them as red or green.
 The bot will also offer you the option to return to the main menu and calculate the lists again.
 When choosing to recalculate the lists, everything described earlier will be repeated, but without the possibility to use previously entered data.
 In addition, during the data input process, the bot will suggest going back if you accidentally initiated this function.